vatass/AdaptiveShrinkageDKGP/README.md

-# Adaptive Shrinkage Deep Kernel Gaussian Process
+# Adaptive Shrinkage Deep Kernel Gaussian Process 🚧 [WIP]

+> **Note:** This repository is currently under active development.
+Some features may be incomplete or subject to change.

 This repository contains the official implementation of the paper: